Federal Communications Commission fines of The Howard Stern Show: 2004–05: Super Bowl XXXVIII aftermath

 The FCC issued a $27,500 fine to Infinity on March 18, 2004, after a listener filed a complaint for the July 26, 2001 broadcast on WKRK in Detroit, Michigan over sexual and scatological references.
 In the transcript cited, Stern and cast members Robin Quivers and Artie Lange discussed what the sexual terms "blumpkin", "balloon knot", "nasty sanchez" and the "David Copperfield" meant.
 On November 23, 2004, station owner Viacom agreed to a consent decree worth $3.5 million to the FCC, the largest settlement reached with federal regulators.
 The deal covered 50 radio and television broadcasts that awaited investigation from the past five years.
 A provision contained in the agreement ordered the suspension of any Viacom employee should they receive a fine for a broadcast on its stations after December 23, 2004 that violated indecency laws.
 In effect, a single NAL could have removed Stern from the air while the investigation occurred.
 Thompson had sent complaints since Stern began on WQAM in Miami on August 15, 2004, but WQAM was not subject to the provision because the station was owned by Beasley Broadcasting.
 In August 2005, the FCC was investigating a complaint from Thompson regarding "The Stupid Bowl" contest from February 4, which involved women golfing with strap-on dildos on their foreheads and singing with sausages in their mouths.
 Though the complaint, which cited WQAM and Infinity's WXRK in New York, did meet the requirements of the consent decree provision it caused no further action.

-On October 6, 2004, Stern announced the signing of a five-year contract, starting in 2006, with Sirius Satellite Radio, a medium not subjected to the FCC's broadcast obscenity rules.
-He went into an exchange with Michael Powell, then-chairman of the FCC, when he was a guest on the Ronn Owens program on KGO on October 26, 2004.
+On October 6, 2004, Stern announced that he had signed a five-year contract with Sirius Satellite Radio, beginning in 2006, on a platform not subject to the FCC's broadcast indecency rules.
+Later that month, Stern had an on-air exchange with Michael Powell, then chairman of the FCC, during an appearance on the Ronn Owens program on KGO.
 "I don't think that you personally hate me.
 I think what you've been doing is dangerous to free speech.
-I don't think it's just against me, I think things have gotten way out of control," said Stern when he called in.
-The Howard Stern Show aired for the final time on AM and FM airwaves on December 16, 2005.
+I don't think it's just against me, I think things have gotten way out of control," Stern said when he called in.
+The Howard Stern Show aired for the final time on AM and FM radio on December 16, 2005.
 The fines issued by the FCC since 1990 had totaled $2.5 million.